-An important distinction to address is the difference between science and nonscience.
+An important distinction to address is the difference between science and non-science.
 This discussion has been going on for centuries.
-Some scholars may look at human science as non-science.
-Pseudoscience-comprising scientific theories that are not falsifiable-is the bane of existence for the hard physical scientist, even though it clearly has popular appeal.
+Some scholars may look at human science as nonscience.
+Pseudoscience-comprising theories that are presented as scientific but not proven with the scientific method or supported by data-is the bane of existence for the hard physical scientist, even though it clearly has popular appeal.
 Therefore, it is important for the hard physical sciences to demarcate themselves from pseudoscience and, perhaps, applied and human sciences.
-Five criteria are used for this purpose: intersubjective testability, reliability, definiteness and precision, coherence, and comprehensiveness and scope (Feigl, 1988).
+Five criteria are used for this purpose: (1) intersubjective testability, (2) reliability, (3) definiteness and precision, (4) coherence, and (5) comprehensiveness and scope (Feigl, 1988).